Niamur Rashid: Playing career

 In 1999, he made his ODI debut against Zimbabwe.
 He was also a part of the playing XI of Bangladesh's famous victory over Pakistan in 1999 Cricket World Cup, which was his last match in international cricket.

 Career as a match referee

 After retiring from cricket, he became a match referee.
 He first officiated as match referee in 2020 Nepal Tri-Nation Series, officiating all 6 matches of the tournament.

-Due to COVID-19 pandemic, ICC rescinded its decision to use neutral match referee, instead allowing local match officials to officiate in international cricket. and subsequesntly, he was named as the match referee for all matches played between Bangladesh and West Indies in 2020-21.
+Due to COVID-19 pandemic, ICC rescinded its decision to use neutral match referee, instead allowing local match officials to officiate in international cricket. and subsequently, he was named as the match referee for all matches played between Bangladesh and West Indies in 2020-21.
 Thus, he became the first Bangladeshi match referee to officiate in test matches.

 In January 2023, he was named as one of the match referees for the 2023 ICC Under-19 Women's T20 World Cup.